ni/install-systemlink-enterprise/release-notes/2022-11/README.md

 1. Run the Helm upgrade command to remove existing Argo CRDs.

-    **Note:** This wil result in an expected failure: `PGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
+    **Note:** This wil result in an expected failure: `UPGRADE FAILED: unable to recognize "": no matches for kind "WorkflowTemplate" in version "argoproj.io/v1alpha1"`.
 This error can be ignored.

 1. Run the command `kubectl get crds | grep argo` to verify the argo CRDs have been deleted.